 We’re going to walk you through three important elements when it comes to optimising payment transactions.
 By doing so, you speed up cash flow, increase reliability and save costs, while driving more revenue.

 Before we dive into these areas of focus, let’s understand what the typical virtual cards setup looks like for businesses.

 The key goals when it comes to paying a supplier will be fast and reliable payouts, no matter whether you’re paying an airline, hotel or other type of business.
 A virtual card programme for paying suppliers looks generally the same when applied to a variety of businesses:

 Look familiar?
 This is because you most likely set up virtual cards for suppliers in a similar way; most businesses use this process.
 However there are further benefits to be gained, with optimisation opportunities that will save you time and money.

 Optimising your setup

 There are three key areas that are central to optimising and ensuring cash flow efficiency if you're using virtual cards to pay your suppliers, who can also enjoy a streamlined experience.

 Automation and reliability

-Suppliers expect to get their funds on time, every time.
-As a business operating globally, a reliable and automated payment setup is essential to your business model and building and retaining your suppliers' trust.
+Your suppliers expect to receive their funds on time, every time.
+As a global business, having a reliable and automated payment setup is essential to your model to build and retain suppliers’ trust.

 At Adyen, we don’t rely on third parties.
 We create a seamless payout process by combining issuing and acquiring in one platform.
 We’ve built our infrastructure and licensing from the ground up with enterprise businesses in mind.